CoBrALab/RABIES/docs/metrics.md

 * **SBC network X**: The voxelwise correlation coefficients (pearson's r) estimated with seed-based connectivity (for the Xth seed provided for analysis with `--seed_list`).

+## Distribution plot
+(dist_plot_metrics)=

+* **Network amplitude (not computed for seed-based connectivity)**: The overall network amplitude is summarized by computing the L2-norm across the network connectivity map outputed from dual regression (i.e. linear coefficients from the [second regression ${\beta}_{SM}$](DR_target))
+* **Network specificity**: The network map (seed-based or dual regression) and the corresponding canonical network map are thresholded to include the top 4% of voxels with highest connectivity, and the overlap of the thresholded area is computed using Dice overlap.
+* **Dual regression confound correlation**: The timecourse for a single network (from a seed or dual regression) is correlated with the timecourse from each confound component (provided using `--prior_confound_idx`) modelled through dual regression, then the absolute mean correlation is computed to obtain the average amplitude of confound correlations for this specific network analysis.
+* **Total $CR_{SD}$**: The total standard deviation across the [predicted confound timeseries $Y_{CR}$](CR_target).
+* **Mean framewise displacement**: The mean framewise displacement computed across time (only including frames after censoring applied for confound correction).
+* **Temporal degrees of freedom**: The remaining degrees of freedom post-confound correction are calculated as `tDOF = Original number of timepoints - Number of censored timepoints - Number of AROMA components removed - Number of nuisance regressors`.